XTreved/WDC-GP/README.md

 12. Go to Github and make a pull request for your brunch.
 This pulls your branch changes into master.
 Don't wait to long to do this or it might be a nightmare resolving new conflicts!

+## Accessing Branches
+To view all branches on your local machine, run `git branch`

+To view all branches on your local machine AND on the remote, `git branch -a` or just for remote branches, `git branch -r`

+To make a new branch, `git branch [name]`

+To checkout an existing branch, `git checkout [name]`

+To checkout a branch that exists remotely, first `git fetch origin` then `git checkout origin/[name]`.
+Then you can make changes and push as normal.

 ## About git
 Git works by keeping work on branches.
 In git, all work lives on a branch at any given point.
 The master branch is the top-level branch and all other branches come from it.
 Therefore, with multiple people working on one repository at once, a single branch on your local machine can contain both newer and older code compared to the master branch.
 This is why git relies on this concept of branches.
 If we all committed our changes straight to master, it would very quickly become a problem if two people worked on the same file as we would have no way to resolve what changes to keep as there is no branch above master.